TranHuuNhatHuy/my-2022-gsoc-journey/content/blog/2. first-week/index.md

 ---
-title: First week - Spectra gazing and initial fitting module
+title: First week - Spectra gazing and initial ideas for fitting module
 date: "2022-06-19"
 description: "First dive into the actual spectra, as well as the world of fitting and optimization using LMFIT."